luckymarmot/ThemeKit/README.md

-# CoreColor
+# ThemeKit
-*CoreColor* is a theming library entirely written in Swift 3 that allows to add theming capabilities to your macOS application.
+ThemKit is a theming library entirely written in Swift 3 that allows to add theming capabilities to your macOS application.